Free Money Management Template

 Are you looking for free money management software?
 It has long been my goal to create a simple, macro-free, money management spreadsheet that provides the same functionality as basic budgeting and money management software.
 A simple spreadsheet will never do everything that dedicated software can do, but the new Vertex42® Money Management Template comes amazingly close.

-As a preliminary caution, you should be comfortable using a spreadsheet and understand that spreadsheets are fairly error-prone.
-By that I mean that even if the spreadsheet is completely free of errors at FIRST, there is no guarantee that you won't accidentally introduce errors yourself.
-With that said, download and enjoy!
+As a preliminary caution, you should be comfortable using a spreadsheet and understand that spreadsheets are somewhat error-prone.
+Even if the spreadsheet is completely free of errors at the time you download it, there is no guarantee that you won't accidentally introduce errors as you edit it.
+With that said, download and enjoy!.

 Money Management Templatefor Excel and OpenOffice

 Both this older version and the newer version can be used as a complete money management system.
 With a single spreadsheet you can Plan, Track, and Analyze your personal or family spending.

 - Create a Yearly Budget to make future projections, handle variable income, plan for irregular expenses (non-monthly), and budget variable expenses like seasonal electricity or water bills.

 - Record Transactions for multiple accounts all in a single worksheet.
 Include your Credit Card account(s), Checking account(s), Savings account(s), and even an account to represent your Cash, Purse, or Wallet.

 - Balance Your Checkbook - the Transaction history table includes a "Cleared Balance" that makes it easy to compare to your bank statement(s).
 Use the reconcile (R) column in the table to enter cleared "c" and reconciled "R" transactions.
 You can enter split transactions and transfers between accounts.
 Use the built-in Excel autofiltering to display transactions for a single account or all accounts.